naqtn/GMnet-manual/engine/tutorial/7_player.md

     ???
 "The reason fot that is"
     ??? typo? "fot" => "for"

+    ???
+"We need to store the values to a map first before the engine can read them" ???
+I think it's better not to refer to "map",
+    ??? because that map object is a matter of GMnet internal implementation.
+    ???
+How about just say "store to engine" ?

 If you don't know what any of that means what I just said, don't worry.
 It's complicated.

 **The only things you need to know, we will explain them now:**